-One of three boys is a dual Israeli-American citizen, according to CNN affiliate Channel 10 Israel, which attributed the information to a source at Netanyahu's office.
+One of the three boys is a dual Israeli-American citizen, according to CNN affiliate Channel 10 Israel, which attributed the information to a source at Netanyahu’s office.
 Israeli and U.S. officials have not publicly confirmed the report.

 U.S. Secretary of State John Kerry called Sunday for the immediate release of the boys.